-History of the Checks and Balances Project
+Checks and Balances Project History

-Gabe, who has a long history of clean energy activism, volunteered to help C&BP investigate the fossil fuel-funded disinformation infrastructure that was working to support the fossil fuel lobby.
-His work not only captured media attention, but the interest of people who formed Renew American Prosperity, a 501(c)(4), to raise funds for C&BP and efforts like it.
+In June 2011, Gabe Elsner joined Andrew.
+With a long history of clean energy activism, Gabe had seen C&BP in action in his capacity as a social media associate at Tigercomm, which was working on behalf of C&BP.
+The project began aggressively investigating the fossil fuel-funded disinformation infrastructure by ALEC, TransCanada, and API.
+The work captured the interest not only from media outlets, but also several people who formed Renew American Prosperity, a 501(c)(4), to raise funds for C&BP and efforts like it.

 Andrew Schenkel left C&BP in 2012 to start his own environmental communications business.
 His vision and success continues to this date.

 After two years with C&BP, Gabe realized the need for more capacity to debunk misinformation by fossil fuel-backed front groups and to promote the positive benefits of clean energy.
 He left C&BP to found the Energy & Policy Institute, a pro-clean energy website.

 Former NYSE and NASDQ spokesman Scott Peterson took over as executive director of C&BP in 2014.
 He has focused on:

 - investigating the influence of lobbyists for the utility Dominion Resources and the coal industry in Virginia’s response to federal Clean Power Plan standards;

 - the influence of the tar sands lobby on the U.S. State Department’s consideration of the Keystone XL pipeline; and

 - the efforts by powerful state utilities to influence their respective regulators on state corporation and public utility commissions.